Macho Dancer: Plot

+Noel asks Dennis about selling drugs to clients to make additional money to fund his search, despite this risky behavior being forbidden by Mama Charlie and putting Noel on Kid's radar.
+Displeased by the small cut he gets from the sales, Noel shorts Dennis the amount he owes Kid for the drugs.
+Hoping to avoid a violent confrontation, Noel sends Pol to speak with Kid about the missing money.
+Instead, Pol receives a public beating.
+The bloody Pol is taken in and nursed by Bambi, and the two have sex at Pol's instigation.
+In the morning, Pol declares that he is in love with her.
+Bambi is flattered, but brushes off his declaration and attributes it to his excitement at sleeping with a woman for the first time.

-Noel and Pol finally discover Pining being held as a sex slave at a brothel controlled by Kid's minions.
-The brothel is well guarded and considered extremely dangerous within the sex work community.
+Noel and Pol finally discover Pining being held as a sex slave at a well-guarded brothel controlled by Kid's minions.
 They visit her disguised as clients.
-Pining tells them she came to Manila to flee her abusive aunt and find Noel.
-Lost and hungry, she accepted drugged food and was kidnapped, raped, and brought to the brothel.
-She is held in captivity there and is expected to service clients at all hours until she is released after about three years.
+Pining tells them a very similar story to her brother's: she came to Manila to earn money, but quickly found herself homeless, hungry, and sleeping in the same nearby park her brother had.
+Only when a woman approached her, offering her food, was she drugged, and she woke up kidnapped and confined to a brothel.
+This current establishment is the second one, and the women are kept under constant surveillance and control.
 She begs them to leave quickly to avoid suspicion.

-Noel despairs because there is no hope of freeing Pining without risking his own life.
-Having 'lost' Pol to Bambi in addition to the obstacles of Pining's rescue, he heavily indulges in drugs and alcohol with Dennis and other macho dancers.
-Pol comes back to the apartment to find some members of the group incapacitated and others engaging in self-harm with a razor and Dennis's .22 pistol.
-He intervenes and puts Noel to bed.
+Noel engages in risky behavior due to his depression over how to help his sister.
+At Dennis's birthday party, he and the other Macho Dancers heavily indulge in drugs, alcohol, and behaviors that flirt with suicide.
+Pol intervenes, taking Dennis's gun and putting Noel to bed.

-After earning more money, Noel and Pol visit the brothel holding Pining again.
-They make an improvised escape and Kid pursues Noel, Pining, and Pol during a heavy rainstorm.
+After earning more money filming an illegal pornography, Noel and Pol visit the brothel holding Pining again.
+They make an improvised escape, and Kid pursues Noel, Pining, and Pol during a heavy rainstorm.
 Kid fatally shoots Noel, who dies in Pol's arms.
-Pol takes Pining to Bambi's apartment where she can remain hidden until he can arrange for her to leave the city.
-In mourning and weary from what has passed, he decides to return to the mountains and asks Bambi to come with him.
+Pol takes Pining to Bambi's apartment, where she can remain hidden until he can arrange for her to leave the city.
+Pol also decides to return to the mountains and asks Bambi to marry him and come with him.
 She is tempted, but refuses to go as she has been doing sex work since age twelve and does not think she can do anything else.